asimonov/FCND-Estimation-CPP/WRITEUP.md

 * use controller from the [previous project](https://github.com/asimonov/FCND-T1-P3-Controls-CPP)
 * de-tune the controller to work with estimated state rather than ideal state

-Indeed, the controller tuned to perfect world does not really work with estimated values:
+We see that the controller tuned to perfect world overshoots in x/y directions:

 ![Scenario 11 with fine-tuned controller](./images/writeup/real-controller.png)

 But after de-tuning just a few parameters

 ```
-kpPosXY = 20 # was 27.4
+kpPosXY = 24.07 # was 27.4
-kpVelXY = 8  # was 9.8
+kpVelXY = 9.32  # was 9.8
-kpBank = 10  # was 14
-kpYaw = 3    # was 5
 ```

-we get it up in the sky and
+we get it to track the trajectory better:
-doing something reasonable:

 ![Scenario 11 with de-tuned controller](./images/writeup/detuned-controller.png)

-Well, sort of :)